-Dear In line with the College's Student Discipline and Progress Policy (available on request writing to inform you that a Stage 2 meeting has been arranged with your Curriculum lidiscuss the following concerns about your behaviour/progress (delete as applicable) Manager to (insert) e.g. Attendance below 90%; allegation of misconduct etc.
+In line with the College's Student Discipline and Progress Policy (available on request), I am writing to inform you that a Stage 2 meeting has been arranged with your Curriculum Manager to discuss the following concerns about your behaviour/progress (delete as applicable):

+(insert) e.g. Attendance below 90%; allegation of misconduct etc.